jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 The [application website](https://bio.visaforchina.cn/LON3_EN/qianzhengyewu) had a slightly different set of rules to the [Chinese embassy site](http://gb.china-embassy.gov.cn/eng/visa/qzxz/) and I even contacted both the Singaporean embassy and the London embassy to see where would be best to apply from.

-In the end, as with most bureacratic issues, once you talk to a reasonable person, the issue becomes a non-issue, and they were mostly ok with me applying a few months in advance.
+In the end, as with most bureaucratic issues, once you talk to a reasonable person, the issue becomes a non-issue, and they were mostly ok with me applying a few months in advance.
 They even granted me a 2 year Visa instead of my requested 3 month one!

 The only hiccup I had while applying, was that during my visa appointment, sat in front of the application interviewer, they asked to see my flight tickets, which I hadn't booked!